 “How about some pizza, kids?”

-“Sure, Mom!” they say…until they open the box and see that it’s filled with fresh veggies.
+“Sure, Mom” they say…until they open the box and see that it’s filled with fresh vegetables.
 After a round of groans (theirs) and laughs (yours), you can serve the actual pizza.
-In fact, you can make the pizza yourself with this homemade pizza recipe.
+In fact, you can make the pizza yourself with recipes for homemade pizza that are even better than delivery.

 5. Frozen cereal

-“Fix a bowl of cereal the night before and stick it in the freezer so it’s frozen when breakfast time rolls around,” advises the Family Education website in its rundown of harmless pranks you can play on your children.
+“Fix a bowl of cereal the night before and stick it in the freezer so it’s frozen when breakfast time rolls around,” advises the Family Education website in its rundown of harmless pranks.
 “Before serving your kids, splash a little milk on top to hide the frozen cereal underneath.
 For an added bonus, freeze the spoon in the bowl, too!”

 6. “Frozen” milk

-Another prank from the Familly Education website involves milk that won’t pour.
+Another prank from the Family Education website involves milk that won’t pour.
 It’s not frozen (because that would be too obvious).
-Rather, it’s milk that you solidify with powdered gelatin.
+Rather, it’s milk that you solidify with powdered gelatin like this.
 Simply mix the gelatin with water and let stand for five minutes while you you warm up a glass of milk in the microwave.
-Mix the gelatin into the milk, and refrigerate for two hours.
+Then, mix the gelatin into the milk, and refrigerate for two hours.
 After school, offer a plate of cookies with the glass of milk.

-To take the sting out of this particular prank, you’ll want to make sure the cookies are really delicious, so might we suggest this Never Fail Cutout Cookies recipe?
+To take the sting out of this particular prank, you’ll want to make sure the cookies are really delicious, so might we suggest one of our best after-school cookie recipes for kids?